shorepine/tulipcc/README.md

 source ./export.sh

-pip3 install Cython littlefs-python # needed to flash the filesystem cd ../ports/esp32s3
+pip3 install Cython littlefs-python # needed to flash the filesystem

+cd ../ports/esp32s3
-# Connect your esp32s3 board over USB (from the UART connector)
+# Connect your esp32s3 board over USB (to the UART connector on the dev board, not the USB connector)
-ls /dev/cu* # see what port it is on idf.py -D MICROPY_BOARD=TULIP4 -p PORT_YOU_FOUND flash
+idf.py -D MICROPY_BOARD=TULIP4 flash
 python tulip_fs_create.py # first run only, will erase the Tulip filesystem
 ```